Recommended for first-time travelers to Ehime! A 3-night, 4-day model route to enjoy experiences unique to Japan

 [Reference article]

-Model for ``Spirited Away.''
-Immerse yourself in the mysterious atmosphere of Dogo Onsen Honkan
+The model for "Spirited Away."
+Immerse yourself in the mysterious atmosphere of Dogo Onsen Main Building

 [Recommended accommodation spots]

-[Matsuyama City, Ehime Prefecture, Okudogo] Enjoy the scenery of the four seasons in one of the largest open-air baths in western Japan, "Okudogo Ichiyu no Mamoru"
+[Okudogo, Matsuyama City, Ehime Prefecture] Enjoy the seasonal scenery in one of the largest open-air baths in western Japan at "Okudogo Ichiyu no Mori"

-Yosan Line, to Shimonada Station with a spectacular view
+Yosan Line, head to Shimonada Station with a spectacular view

-If you have time, be sure to visit Shimonada Station, a scenic spot that has recently become a hot topic.
-It is about an hour away from Matsuyama Station on the JR Yosan Line.
+If you have time, why not also visit Shimonada Station, a popular scenic spot that is about an hour away from Matsuyama Station on the JR Yosan Line.

-It is popular for its location with a spectacular view of the ocean right in front of the platform, and many people come just to take photos.
+The station is popular for its spectacular location with the ocean right in front of the platform, and many people visit just to take photos.

-For more information on Ehime's scenic spots, please see this article.
+For more information about Ehime's scenic spots, please see this article.

 [Reference article]

-That station that was the setting for the movie!
-3 Recommended Railway Photo Spots in Shikoku
+Including that station that was used as a setting for a movie!
+3 recommended railway photo spots in Shikoku

-Approximately 35 minutes by JR Yosan Line Limited Express from Matsuyama Station.
-Ozu, located in the south of Ehime Prefecture, once flourished as a castle town.
+About 35 minutes by JR Yosan Line express train from Matsuyama Station, Ozu, located in the south of Ehime Prefecture, once flourished as a castle town.

-Buildings from the good old days have been preserved and are now used as inns, restaurants, shops, etc., so that the remnants of that time remain in modern times.
-Just walking around the city will make you feel as if you have traveled back in time.
+To preserve the vestiges of that past, buildings from those days have been preserved and are now used as inns, restaurants, shops, etc. Even just walking around the town will make you feel as if you have traveled back in time.

 Stay at "NIPPONIA HOTEL Ozu Castle Town"

-One of the most attractive places in Ozu is NIPPONIA HOTEL Ozu Castle Town.
+A particularly attractive attraction in Ozu is the NIPPONIA HOTEL Ozu Castle Town.

-``NIPPONIA HOTEL Ozu Castle Town'' is a ``distributed hotel'' where the castle town itself is a hotel.
-There are 31 guest rooms in 26 buildings, including buildings that were originally residences of feudal lords and wealthy merchants, merchant houses selling alcohol and tea, and storehouses, and by staying the night you can fully experience the charm of its history.
+"NIPPONIA HOTEL Ozu Castle Town" is a "decentralized hotel" where the castle town itself is the hotel.
+There are 31 rooms in 26 buildings, including buildings that were originally the mansions of feudal lords and wealthy merchants, merchant houses selling sake and tea, and storehouses, so you can experience the charm of history in its entirety by staying here.

-Furthermore, there are many things to see, such as gourmet food packed with local ingredients, a historic townscape, and a spectacular sea of clouds.
+Furthermore, there are many attractions, such as gourmet food packed with local ingredients, historic townscapes, and spectacular sea of clouds.

 [Reference article]

-Picture courtesy of Matsuyama City, Industry and Economics Department, Tourism and International Exchange Division<br>
+Picture courtesy of Matsuyama City, Tourism and International Exchange Division, Industry and Economy Department<br>

-Picture courtesy of Matsuyama City, Industry and Economics Department, Tourism and International Exchange Division
+Picture courtesy of Matsuyama City, Tourism and International Exchange Division, Industry and Economy Department

-When returning to Tokyo from Ozu, it is common to take a flight from Matsuyama Airport to Haneda Airport or Narita Airport.
+If you are returning to Tokyo from Ozu, it is common to fly from Matsuyama Airport to Haneda Airport or Narita Airport.

-A limousine bus is convenient for getting to the airport.
-There are limousine buses to the airport from JR Ozu Station six times a day.
-Adults: 1,800 yen (no reservation required), the journey takes approximately 1 hour and 10 minutes.
+It is convenient to get to the airport by limousine bus.
+There are six airport limousine buses a day from JR Ozu Station.
+The fare is 1,800 yen for adults (no reservation required), and the journey takes about 1 hour and 10 minutes.

-If you are returning from Ozu to Tokyo via Hiroshima, aim for Fukuyama Station, which is a Shinkansen stop.
+If you are heading back to Tokyo from Ozu via Hiroshima, head to Fukuyama Station, where the Shinkansen stops.

 From Iyo-Ozu Station, take the JR Yosan Line to Imabari Station.
-From there, transfer to a bus and head to Fukuyama Station.
-The journey takes approximately 3 hours and 30 minutes.
+From there, transfer to a bus to Fukuyama Station.
+The journey takes about 3 hours and 30 minutes.

-Ehime Prefecture has many attractions that can only be experienced here, such as the nature of the Seto Inland Sea and the history and culture.
+Ehime Prefecture has many attractions that can only be experienced here, such as the nature of the Seto Inland Sea and its historical and cultural heritage.

-The JR Yosan Line, which runs along the coastline overlooking the Seto Inland Sea, is not only convenient for getting around the prefecture, but is also known for its many scenic spots and nostalgic station buildings.
+The JR Yosan Line, which runs along the coastline overlooking the Seto Inland Sea, is not only convenient for traveling within the prefecture, but is also known for its many spectacular views and nostalgic station buildings.

 Main image by Pixta